CCS-Lab/easyml/Python/docs/vignettes/cocaine.md

 ## Estimates of variable importances

-TO BE EDITED.
+First, let's examine the estimates of the variable importances.

 ```python
 print(results.plot_variable_importances())
 ```

-    (<matplotlib.figure.Figure object at 0x106d54588>, <matplotlib.axes._subplots.AxesSubplot object at 0x10c6d82e8>)
+    (<matplotlib.figure.Figure object at 0x106e5e4a8>, <matplotlib.axes._subplots.AxesSubplot object at 0x10cdce4a8>)